UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 ---

-## What is Numpy
+## What is NumPy?

 The name NumPy is derived from **“Numerical Python extensions”**.

-NumPy is a Python library used primarily for numerical computing.
+NumPy is a Python library used primarily for computing involving numbers.
 It is especially useful as it provides a multidimensional array object, called an ***array***.

-In addition, NumPy also offers numerous other mathematical functions used in the domain of linear algebra and Calculus.
+In addition, NumPy also offers numerous other mathematical functions used in the domain of Linear Algebra and Calculus.

 Notes: Script here